gaehlerm/SoftwareEngineering/README.md

 ```

 # 21. Decoupling
-// Maybe look at Fowlers book refactoring again.
-There might be some advice.

-// add some more text from the pragmatic programmer
+"Before software should be reusable, it should be usable." — Ralph Johnson

+[Refactoring, Martin Fowler], [The Pragmatic Programmer]

 Coupling is a very essential part of software engineering.
 Without coupling, it wouldn't be possible to write code.
 Coupling is the glue that sticks everything together.
 But too much glue is bad as everything becomes sticky.
 In bad code, everything depends on each other.
 Every module or file imports dozens of other files.
 This is really bad because if you want to change one file, you might have to change a whole dozen.
 Instead you have to make sure that the coupling is as low as possible.
 This keeps the code soft and flexible.
+It is the ultimate goal to have comepletely decoupled code.
+This makes is easy to work with.
+It makes it reusable.

 This is one of the reasons why global variables and inheritance are not recommended.
 Global variables are the worst as they instantly glue the whole code together.
 It’s like importing something everywhere.
 This is absolutely deadly.
 Don’t use global variables.

 Inheritance is not quite as bad, but almost.
 Everything that depends on a derived class automatically also depends on its base class.
 You are not only coupling the derived class to the base class, but also the other way around.
 You can barely change one without changing the other.
 This is not how flexible code is supposed to be.
 Don’t use inheritance.

-// Are Micro serives the same?
-They can probably have inner states...

 Micro services on the other hand are very much decoupled.
 They are chunks of code that can be called and executed independently.
 Micro services are somehow similar to functional programming, where you have independent functions that all run by themselves.
-Micro services and functional programming both call a function or a piece of code that returns a value.
-The only major difference being that the glue code in between micro services is much more dynamic than in functional programming. // https://youtu.be/4GnjjocWGOE
+Micro services and functional programming both call a function or a piece of code that returns a value. [https://youtu.be/4GnjjocWGOE]

 // A service locator is an intermediate object that knows about more or less everything.
 If you want something, ask the service locator.
 This is an anti pattern.

-// instead of asking what you want, you go to the service locator and reach through the service locator. https://youtu.be/RlfLCWKxHJ0 video on service locators
+// instead of asking what you want, you go to the service locator and reach through the service locator. [https://youtu.be/RlfLCWKxHJ0] video on service locators

 Only ask for things you directly need.
 This is another advantage of functional programming or micro services.
 If you have to validate an email, then call the email validator which does the job for you, where the email validator can be either a micro service or a pure function.
 The email validator returns a result and resets.
 You only got what you asked for, nothing else.
 There are no semi useful objects wobbling around that you don't know how to deal with them.
 You need exactly what is around.

-// Null paranoia: You don't have to check everything for not being null.
-Only check this if needed.
-There are cases where null is a perfectly viable option.
+This is the strength of functional programming.

+## Law of demeter

 One common rule on coupling is the law of Demeter.
 Though it's not a very strict law.
-Martin Fowler called it "The occasionally useful suggestion of Demeter" // Refactoring p.192//.
-More formally, the Law of Demeter for functions requires that a method `m` of an object `o` may only invoke the methods of the following kinds of objects: // https://en.wikipedia.org/wiki/Law_of_Demeter, https://www2.ccs.neu.edu/research/demeter/demeter-method/LawOfDemeter/paper-boy/demeter.pdf
+Martin Fowler called it "The occasionally useful suggestion of Demeter" [Refactoring p.192].
+More formally, the Law of Demeter for functions requires that a method `m` of an object `o` may only invoke the methods of the following kinds of objects: [https://en.wikipedia.org/wiki/Law_of_Demeter], [https://www2.ccs.neu.edu/research/demeter/demeter-method/LawOfDemeter/paper-boy/demeter.pdf]
 - `o` itself;
 - `m`'s parameters;
 - any objects instantiated within `m`;